The Alabama Dance Festival and Klein Arts & Culture present

 Ataraxia: Calmness or a peace of mind, emotional tranquility.

 Migratuse Ataraxia is a multimedia dance performance that shifts the rules of representation in antebellum domestic spaces to memorialize the lives of enslaved individuals through movement, technology, visual installations, and a curated meal.
 This experiential performance is a container for history and memory that revises the traditions of remembering at the Klein-Wallace House.
 Performers will lead audience members through a series of vignettes – each staged in a separate room – re-interpreting traditional white narratives of these spaces to include and represent an archive of the black narratives that also took place there.
 Following the performance, participants and artists will gather for a community meal with facilitated dialogue around their shared experiences.
-Performances and residency workshop times to be announced.

 The presentation of Migratuse Ataraxia is made possible by the New England Foundation for the Arts’ National Dance Project, with lead funding from the Doris Duke Charitable Foundation and The Andrew W. Mellon Foundation.
 Additional funding support includes the National Endowment for the Arts, South Arts, the Alabama State Council on the Arts, and the Daniel Foundation of Alabama.